ygthor/openrouteservice-test/PULL_REQUEST_TEMPLATE.md

 - [ ] 6.
 I have created API tests for any new functionality exposed to the API.
 - [ ] 7.
 If changes/additions are made to the ors-config.json file, I have added these to the [ors config documentation][config]
          along with a short description of what it is for, and documented this in the Pull Request (below).
 - [ ] 8.
-I have built graphs with my code of the Heidelberg.osm.gz file and run the api-tests with all test passing
+I have built graphs with my code of the malaysia-singapore-brunei-latest.osm.pbf file and run the api-tests with all test passing
 - [ ] 9.
 I have referenced the Issue Number in the Pull Request (if the changes were from an issue).
 - [ ] 10.
 For new features or changes involving building of graphs, I have tested on a larger dataset (at least Germany), and the graphs build without problems (i.e. no out-of-memory errors).